-Parking brake ON warning chime: Sounds when the parking brake is set, the engine is running and the vehicle is driven more than 3 mph (5 km/h).
+Parking brake on warning chime: Sounds when the parking brake is set, the engine is running and the vehicle is driven more than 3 mph (5 km/h).

-MINI message center activation chime: Sounds when some warning messages appear in the message center display for the first time.
+Message center activation chime: Sounds when some warning messages appear in the message center display for the first time.

-Fail safe cooling warning chime: Sounds when CHECK GAUGES is displayed in the message center and the coolant gage pointer has moved to hot.
-Three one second chimes are level 1 warnings.
-Five one second chimes are level 2 warnings.
+Fail safe cooling warning chimes: Sounds when the coolant gauge pointer has moved to hot.
+There are three stages of chimes: